← Back to Blog

 Technical SEO for AI Citations: Schema Markup, Internal Links, and Page Structure

 Most technical SEO advice was built for Google.
-AI platforms like ChatGPT, Perplexity, Claude, and Gemini use a completely different process to decide which pages to cite.
-This guide covers every technical factor that research has shown to actually move the needle.
+AI platforms like ChatGPT, Perplexity, Claude, and Gemini retrieve and select sources differently.
+This guide covers the technical factors that research has shown to move the needle for AI citation, and what to actually do about each one.

-For the full framework on how these technical factors fit into generative engine optimization, see the Complete GEO Guide.
+For the full GEO framework, see the Complete GEO Guide.

 Required vs. High-Impact Attributes